 The Parties agree that this provision shall not apply to seasonal beats in which the news coverage would be compromised by its application.
-These positions shall be limited to Boise State football, Boise State basketball and lead legislative reporters for the duration of their peak seasons.
+These seasonal positions shall be limited to the lead state government reporter and sports reporters for the duration of their peak seasons.